 Please include your first and last name, age, and email address.

-What information will be publicly shared in addition to my story?
+What information will be publicly shared with my submission?

-I would like to help others who are having/had a similar experience.
-How can I help?
+I would like to help others who are having or had a similar experience, how can I help?

-- joining one of our support groups in your area;
+- Attending a support groups in your area

 - Attending a DBSA Online Support Group for young adults